-Michael Raso is super passionate about film as a viable and exciting medium for the visual artist, even in this age of digital photography.
-A photographer, producer and filmmaker working professionally in the visual arts for over 20 years, Michael is also the founder of the Film Photography Project and its fortnightly internet radio show, the Film Photography Podcast.
+Michael Raso is super passionate about traditional film photography even in this age of digital photography.
+A photographer, producer and filmmaker working professionally in the visual arts for over 25 years, Michael is also the founder of the Film Photography Project and its fortnightly internet radio show, the Film Photography Podcast.
 Michael's goal?...to get as many people as possible to experience the joys of shooting with traditional film!

 FPP Co-Host Mat Marrash was happily studying Biology and Chemistry when the desire to document a spur-of-the-moment trip to Japan resulted in 30,000+ digital images and a life-long addiction to photography.
 Student photography gigs with local publications lead to professional work in weddings, studios and commercial work, leaving a passionate but overwhelmed Mat with zero hard drive space and badly in need of some ergonomic seating.
 Burn-out was looming when Mat stumbled across a podcast hosted by some crazy guys in New Jersey who weren’t trying to sell him anything but the joy of analog photography.
 Before long, Mat owned a Hasselblad 500c, was developing his work and discovered the joys of large format film photography.
-Now a co-host of that same podcast, Mat recently secured his first gallery exhibit “52 Project” at the Lea Gallery in Findlay, Ohio.
+Now a co-host of that same podcast, Mat is currently employed by the MPEX - Mid-West Photo Exchange.